dpotocic/contact-list-yii2/README.md

 ## <a name="local"></a>Local env setup

-    1. Clone this repo: `git clone git@gitlab.com:dpotocic/firs.git`
+    1. Clone this repo: `git clone git@github.com:dpotocic/contact-list-yii2.git`
-    2. Move into newly created directory: `cd firs/`
+    2. Move into newly created directory: `cd contact-list-yii2/`
-    3. Install dependencies using [Composer](https://getcomposer.org/): `composer global require "fxp/composer-asset-plugin:^1.2" && composer install` (or if using vagrant run this in vagrant /var/ww/html directory)
+    3. Install dependencies using [Composer](https://getcomposer.org/): `composer install` (or if using vagrant run this in vagrant /var/www/html directory)
-    4. Create an Apache VirtualHost and `ServerName firs.loc` and `DocumentRoot` pointing to [`frontend/web/`](frontend/web/) (skip if using Vagrant)
+    4. Create an Apache VirtualHost and `ServerName api.contact-list.loc` and `DocumentRoot` pointing to [`api/web/`](api/web/) (skip if using Vagrant)
-    5. Map domain `firs.loc` domain to local server's IP `127.0.0.1` using your systems `hosts` file
+    5. Map domain `api.customer-list.loc` domain to local server's IP `127.0.0.1` using your systems `hosts` file

 ### Getting started